Skip to main content

 Start server

-To initiate the server for Part B, modify the command within the docker-compose.yaml file to
+To start the server, modify the command within the docker-compose.yaml file to

-Start Docker Desktop and run your docker-compose.yaml file using docker compose up -d command.
+Start Docker Desktop and run the docker compose up -d command.
 This should have your server running in the background.
 The web and db containers should be running.

 info